StrangeBeeCorp/docs/docs/thehive/setup/index.md

 ### TheHive as a cluster

 ####  Install a cluster with 3 nodes
-If you require the installation of a cluster (fault tolerant, H.A., ...), the following [guide](installation/3-node-cluster.md) details all the installation and configuration steps to get a cluster with 3 nodes working.
+If you are looking to install a cluster (fault tolerant, H.A., ...), the following [guide](installation/3-node-cluster.md) details all the installation and configuration steps to make a cluster with 3 nodes working.
 In this example, the cluster is composed of:

   - 3 TheHive nodes
   - 3 Cassandra nodes